Cathy A.

 Structuring your scholarship essay is like building a strong foundation for a winning application.

-Here's a simple template to help you craft a winning structure:
+Here's a simple scholarship essay template to help you write a winning structure:

 Scholarship Essay Outline